Skip to navigation Skip to content

 If unable to verify an address, document all relevant information in the Individual Customer Details window and note in Payer Collection window if the customer is a payer who owes child support.

-Where an address already recorded on Cuba has been confirmed as no longer current, ensure the address is marked as invalid.
+Where an address already recorded on Cuba has been confirmed as no longer current, make sure the address is marked as invalid.

 See Table 8.